cpbotha/cpbotha.github.io/content/posts/2016-07-18-installing-free-lets-encrypt-ssl-certificates-on-webfaction-in-3-easy-steps.md

 curl https://get.acme.sh | sh
 '''

-At this junction, as they say, it&#8217;s best to log out and in again, so that the acme.sh alias and environment variable can be setup.
+At this junction, as they say, it’s best to log out and in again, so that the acme.sh alias and environment variable can be setup.

 ## Step 2: Issue shiny new SSL certificate